Blog > Cattle Stations

 Certain foods came up over and over in the thread:

-Pufftaloons (or puftaloons) with golden syrup or maple syrup – especially good when it's raining, according to multiple contributors.
-Made with yeast dough and homemade butter, they're clearly the stuff of legend.
-I can clearly remember being assigned to be stockcamp cook for a day at Carlton Hill, and they were my go to for almost every meal - needless to say I was not recalled for cooking duties!
+Pufftaloons (or puftaloons) with golden syrup or maple syrup – especially good when it’s raining, according to multiple contributors.
+Made with yeast dough and homemade butter, they’re clearly the stuff of legend.
+I can clearly remember being assigned to be the stockcamp cook for a day at Carlton Hill, and they were my go-to for almost every meal - needless to say, I was not recalled for cooking duties!

 Corned beef fritters – a station staple that turns humble ingredients into something special.